"""

 >>> qc = QuantumCircuit(3)

-Create some Sympy symbols and use them as abstract parameters for phase gates:
+Create some SymPy symbols and use them as abstract parameters for phase gates:

 >>> abstract_parameters = symbols("a b c")